Acura RLX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Acura RLX are $1,372 a year including full coverage.
-Comprehensive insurance costs an estimated $278, collision insurance costs $472, and liability is $464.
-Liability-only coverage costs around $514 a year, and high-risk coverage costs $2,972 or more.
-Teens cost the most to insure at up to $5,208 a year.
+The average insurance rates for an Acura RLX are $1,372 a year with full coverage.
+Comprehensive insurance costs an estimated $278 each year, collision costs $472, and liability is $464.
+Liability-only coverage costs around $514 a year, with high-risk coverage costing $2,972 or more.
+Teen drivers cost the most to insure at $5,208 a year or more.

 Average premium for full coverage: $1,372